Prostate cancer usually develops slowly, so there may be no signs for many years.

 The chances of developing prostate cancer increase as you get older.
 Most cases develop in men aged 50 or older.

-For reasons not yet understood, prostate cancer is more common in men of African-Caribbean or African descent, and less common in Asian men.
+For reasons not yet understood, prostate cancer is more common in black men and less common in Asian men.

 Men whose father or brother were affected by prostate cancer are at slightly increased risk themselves.